wbenko/serverless_ninjas_workshop/4-Functions_Lab/readme.md

     ![Create](images/create.png "Create")

-1. On the next screen select a unique name for your function app (confirm with checkmark), again let's use the same existing Resource Group as our Event Hub just to keep everything organized, keep consumption plan selected for the hosting plan, and make sure you choose "On" for Application Insights and then click "Create"
+1. On the next screen select a unique name for your function app (confirm with checkmark), again let's use the same existing Resource Group as our Event Hub just to keep everything organized, keep consumption plan selected for the hosting plan, and make sure you choose "On" for Application Insights, make sure you select Javascript for the Runtime stack and then click "Create"

     ![Create Cosmos DB](images/create_function.png "Create Cosmos DB")